 Looks-wise, your favourite body style will come into play with the two ranges offering different types, but the A5 range generally has a sportier feel to it.
 The A5 also offers more powerful engines which might be important to you depending on the type of driving you’re doing.
 Tech-wise, both have fairly similar specs, so we can’t say you get an awful lot more for your money in the A5.
 Practicality-wise, the A4 trumps the A5, but unless you plan on regularly loading massive IKEA flatpacks and a troop of gangly teenagers in the backseat, the A5 is still a safe option.

 Ultimately, it is your call.
 The A5 has the good looks and the better driving experience.
 But the A4 offers more practical body style and is loaded with tech for a lower price tag.

 Still undecided?
-We’ve also looked at the Audi A4 vs A6 if you’re thinking of taking a step further than the A5!
-We've also looked at the BMW 3 Series vs Audi A4.
-For a deeper dive into the Audi range, check out our reviews - we've covered the A4 Avant review, A4 Saloon review, A4 Allroad review, A5 Cabriolet review, A5 Coupe review, and A5 Sportback review.
+We’ve recently looked at the Audi A4 vs A6 if you’re thinking of taking a step further than the A5!
+Then there is also the BMW 3 Series vs Audi A4 to consider.